megasanjay/vue3-lottie/docs/guide.md

 This event is fired when the animation enters a segment.

+### onAnimationLoaded

+This event is fired when the animation has loaded.
+This should let you know when you can start referencing the methods for the component.
+Don't use the `mounted` or `onMounted` lifecycle hooks because they will be called before the animation has loaded in the browser.

 ## Available methods

 `vue3-lottie` has a few methods that you can call directly from your component if needed.
 Add a `ref` to the `vue3-lottie` component and then call the methods you want.
 Look at the examples provided in the [examples section](/examples#custom-controls) for how to use these methods.
 The following example calls assume you have a `vue3-lottie` component with a `ref` called `lottieContainer`.